jbqueru/ittos/README.md

 _Don't even think of using any code from this project for anything remotely security-sensitive.
 That would be awfully stupid.
-The security features of the target hardware are unadequate by modern standards, and the code only works when those security features are disabled (supervisor mode).
+The security features of the target hardware are inadequate by modern standards, and the code only works when those security features are disabled (supervisor mode).
 Finally, the code is developed in assembly language, which